cmsc334-s24/cmsc334-s24.github.io/labs/lab8-sql-injection.md

 __Question:__
 * What `curl` command did you use to attack the admin account via the command line?

-#### Task 2.3: Append a New SQL Statement

-In the above two attacks, we can only steal information from the database; it will be better if we can modify the database using the same vulnerability in the login page.
-An idea is to use the SQL injection attack to turn one SQL statement into two, with the second one being the `update` or `insert` statement.
-In SQL, semicolon (`;`) is used to separate two SQL statements.
-Please try to run two SQL statements via the login page.

-__Important note:__ Please don't run `delete` any columns or tables.

-__Question:__
-* What two SQL commands did you run as an SQL injection attack?

 ### Task 3: SQL Injection Attack on `UPDATE` Statement